danidee10/danidee10.github.io/_posts/2016-09-24-flask-by-example-3.markdown

 staticfied ../templates/index.html ==> staticfy/index.html
 {% endhighlight %}

-It should create a folder called `staticfy` containing two new files (with the same name as our original templates), whose static links have been converted to their flask equivalents.
+It should create a folder called `staticfy` containing two new files (with the same name as our original templates), whose html links have been converted to their flask equivalents.

 copy the new files over to replace the old files.